Marcel Brass

 PhD Student

 I am Yu Hei SHUM from Hong Kong.
 I am currently a Ph.D student in the Berlin School of Mind and Brain and the Humboldt-Universität zu Berlin funded by DAAD.
 I am supervised by Prof. Marcel Brass.
 My research is about the neural mechanism behind volition.
-I test the validity of different decision models that attempt to explain the generation of volition and voluntary behavior.
+I test the validity of different decision models that attempt to explain the generation of volition and intentional action.

 Nel Tavernier